-Canada's quasi-apology also failed to stave off additional litigation from residential school survivors.
-In seeking out a less costly and faster resolution to residential school survivor claims, the Department of Indian Affairs and Northern Development (DIAND) sought to implement alternative dispute resolution (ADR) options.
-Nine years later, ADR programs and other components of Canada's political/legal approaches to residential school survivors have bypassed real solutions involving restitution and Indigenous self-determination.
-The 2005 testimony of Chief Robert Joseph (Kwagiulth Nation) representing the Indian Residential School Survivors' Society, highlights the continuing Indigenous demands for restitution and justice while outlining a broader vision for decolonisation:
+Development (DIAND) sought to implement alternative dispute resolution (ADR) options.
+ADR programs and other components of Canada's political/legal approaches to residential school survivors have bypassed real solutions involving restitution and indigenous self-determination.
+The 2005 testimony of Chief Robert Joseph (Kwagiulth Nation), representing the Indian Residential School Survivors' Society, highlights the continuing indigenous demands for restitution and justice while outlining a broader vision for decolonization:

 For an apology to work, it must be understood and performed symbolically in terms of the ritual that it is.
 It must offer the potential for transformation of all involved.
-With a nationally imposed system like the residential school system, transformation cannot occur unless the key players in the ritual are involved - the apology, the Prime Minister, and the House of Commons...With respect to lump sum compensation, survivors are entitled to and want financial redress for the pain and suffering - loss of language and culture, loss of family and childhood, loss of self-esteem, addictions, depression and suicide - we've endured...By neglecting to address residential school survivors and forcing them through an onerous process like ADR, Canada accepts the risk of being accused of institutionalized racism yet again.
+With a nationally imposed system like the residential school system, transformation cannot occur unless the key players in the ritual are involved-the apology, the Prime Minister, and the House of Commons...With respect to lump sum compensation, survivors are entitled to and want financial redress for the pain and suffering-loss of language and culture, loss of family and childhood, loss of self-esteem, addictions, depression and suicide-we've endured...By neglecting to address residential school survivors and forcing them through an onerous process like ADR, Canada accepts the risk of being accused of institutionalized racism yet again.
+42

-Despite the eloquence and clarity of Chief Joseph and other Indigenous survivors of residential schools, the demand for restitution continues to go unheeded as Canada has repeatedly favored expedient and symbolic policy solutions to address the shortcomings of ADR.
-However, Canada's official policy towards residential school survivors may be changing.
-On 8 May 2006, the Canadian parliament approved a final Indian Residential Schools Settlement Agreement, which included the establishment of a Truth and Reconciliation Commission to be established with a budget of \$60 Million over five years.
-The TRC 'will be mandated to promote public education and awareness about the Indian Residential School system and its legacy, as well as provide former students, their families and communities an opportunity to share their Indian Residential School experiences in a safe and culturally-appropriate environment.'
-Additionally, a Settlement Agreement sets aside \$1.9 billion for survivors of residential schools - each eligible former student who applies receives \$10,000 as well as an additional \$3,000 for each year of residence beyond the first year.
+Despite the eloquence and clarity of Chief Joseph and other indigenous survivors of residential schools, the demand for restitution continues to go unheeded as Canada has repeatedly favored expedient and symbolic policy solutions to address the shortcomings of ADR.
+However, Canada's official policy toward residential school survivors may be changing.
+On 8 May 2006, the Canadian parliament approved a final Indian Residential Schools Settlement Agreement, which included the establishment of a Truth and Reconciliation Commission to be established with a budget of \$60 million over 5 years.
+The TRC 'will be mandated to promote public education and awareness about the Indian Residential School system and its legacy, as well as provide former students, their families and communities an opportunity to share their Indian Residential School experiences in a safe and culturally appropriate environment.'43 Additionally, a Settlement Agreement sets aside \$1.9 billion for survivors of residential schools-each eligible former student who applies receives \$10,000 as well as an additional \$3,000 for each year of residence beyond the first year.
 Other aspects of this agreement include:

-- Additional compensation for claims based on sexual and physical abuse, as well as loss of language and culture; - Five-year funding for the Aboriginal Healing Foundation, totalling \$125 million; - And, an agreement that victims accepting compensation payments cannot sue the federal government and the churches running the schools except in cases of sexual and serious physical abuse.
+- Additional compensation for claims based on sexual and physical abuse, as well as loss of language and culture - Five-year funding for the Aboriginal Healing Foundation, totaling \$125 million - An agreement that victims accepting compensation payments cannot sue the federal government and the churches running the schools except in cases of sexual and serious physical abuse